ysucomputerclub/constitution/README.md

 3. After this meeting, the officers have the right to remove the membership under the circumstance that the member is found to be unchanged.
 A three-fourths of the officers’ votes are required to take the removal of membership action.
 3a.
 Removal consists of a ban to all Youngstown Penguin Hackers systems including but not limited to: Youngstown Penguin Hackers Slack/Discord, appearing at Youngstown Penguin Hackers Events.
 3b.
 After a time period of two full time semesters (one calendar year) has elapsed, the member has the ability to submit a written appeal to the current officers demonstrating a remedy of the issue.
-4. If the member does not appear to the agreed upon meeting and/or the member decides to leave the Youngstown Penguin Hackers Slack/Discord, the member has thus waived their right to defend themselves at a meeting.
+4. If the member does not appear to the agreed upon meeting and/or the member decides to leave the Youngstown Penguin Hackers Slack/Discord, the member has thus waived their right to defend themselves at the meeting.

 ## Article IV.
 Officers